CyberCoyotes/3603-CodingHandbook/docs/source/controls/vision-systems.rst

 * PhotonVision 2021 - Chief Delphi (https://www.chiefdelphi.com/t/photonvision-2021-official-release/390168).
 * Lime Light & The New Gloworm (https://youtu.be/P0SwBrbCVwU) Jumpstart Robotics - YouTube
 * Glowormvision (https://gloworm.vision/)

+*As we are leaning more towards PhotonVision for the 2023 season, a dedicated documentation page is in the works*